Command Line Usage

 multiple replacements.

---dontreplace, --dr Disable default character replacements.
+--dontreplace, --dr Disable standard character replacements.
 Only use

 custom --replace-char replacements.